oliviervroom/realestate_predictor/Backend/inal-cs682/README.md

 - `requirements.txt` has all of the required tools and package versions

-- `preprocess.py` contains functions that transform raw API data and make it compatible with the model - property features are extracted, encoded, etc.
+- `preprocess.py` contains functions that transform raw API data and make it compatible with the model - property features are extracted, encoded, etc. Note that the functionality of `preprocess.py` is integrated into `app.py`, whereas the former was simply the original program containing that functionality.